lowks/pendex/README.md

 1. Checkout out the source `git co https://github.com/lowks/pendex.git`

-1. Just run 'pendex --help' to see the full list of options.
-That's it
+1. In the source directory, just run './pendex --help' to see the full list of options.
+Everything else should be self explanatory.
+That's it.
+If that is not the way it turned out consider raising a ticket here.